All About Living Here

 For a list of locations and open hours, see Dining Hours.
 Your UO ID card is required to use your meal plan, but you can use another photo ID and your student ID number if you don’t yet have your UO ID card.
 Family and guests may pay by cash, credit, or debit if they wish to eat in the residence halls.

 Points reset at the beginning of each week so how and when you use them is up to you.
 Any remaining points (up to 50) will rollover into the following weeks until the end of the term.
-If you find that the number of points you have are either insufficient or too much, you can submit a meal plan change request on the Housing Portal and it will take effect the following week.
+If you find that the number of points you have are either insufficient or too much, you can submit a meal plan change request on My Housing and it will take effect the following week.

 Mail is delivered to the Housing Service Centers by the USPS and other delivery services such as UPS and FedEX.
 Packages can be picked up during hours of operation.
 Your mailing address is included in your housing assignment email.
 Please include your full name, mailbox number, and official address on any mail.
 You can also find the mailing address for your building with more information on the Housing Service Centers.